mikaleppanen/mbed-os/TESTS/network/emac/README.md

 Depending on the EMAC implementation, it may or may not allocate memory manager buffers in the link output function.
 If the memory manager buffers are not allocated, disabling the link output memory allocations in the test does not affect the functionality.

-In each test step, the test case sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum [[[Once again, do we need to tell the max]]]  with 50 bytes increments.
+In each test step, the test case sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum defined by the MTU of the EMAC with 50 bytes increments.
 Memory buffers sent to the EMAC in the `link_out()` function are forced to be non-aligned in this test case.

 Test steps: